4meepo/tagalign/README.md

 ## Usage

 By default tagalign will only align tags, but not sort them.
-But alignment and sort can work together or separately.
+But alignment and [sort feature](https://github.com/4meepo/tagalign#sort-tag) can work together or separately.

 * As a Golangci Linter (Recommended)